Ipshitasethi/SpaceTech/README.md

 # FalconEye — Adaptive Object Detection for Space Station Safety

-## 🚀 Problem Statement
+## 🚀 About FalconEye
-In the zero-gravity environment of a space station, vital items like **oxygen cylinders**, **fire extinguishers**, and **toolboxes** can drift or become misplaced, posing serious safety risks.
-Current monitoring methods lack the intelligence and immediacy needed for real-time prevention.

-## 💡 Solution Overview
-FalconEye is a real-time object detection application using a YOLOv8 model trained on a mission-specific synthetic dataset.
+FalconEye is a real-time object detection application built to safeguard astronauts in the zero-gravity environment of space stations.
+Equipped with a YOLOv8 model trained on a mission-specific dataset, it can accurately detect critical items — like **oxygen cylinders, toolboxes, and fire extinguishers** — even in dynamic, unpredictable conditions.
 It provides:

 - Real-time detection via webcam feed or static images
 - Audio announcements of detected objects with confidence scores